-This lecture focuses on how the immune system can target and attack the nervous system to produce autoimmune responses that may result in diseases such as multiple sclerosis, neuromyelitis and lupus cerebritis manifested by motor, sensory, and cognitive impairments.
+This lecture focuses on how the immune system can target and attack the nervous system to produce autoimmune responses that may result in diseases such as multiple sclerosis, neuromyelitis, and lupus cerebritis manifested by motor, sensory, and cognitive impairments.
 Despite the fact that the brain is an immune-privileged site, autoreactive lymphocytes producing proinflammatory cytokines can cause active brain inflammation, leading to myelin and axonal loss.

 This lecture provides an overview of depression (epidemiology and course of the disorder), clinical presentation, somatic co-morbidity, and treatment options.

-How genetics can contribute to our understanding of psychiatric phenotypes.
+In this lesson, you will learn about how genetics can contribute to our understanding of psychiatric phenotypes.

-Introduction to neurons, synaptic transmission, and ion channels.
+This lesson provides an introduction to neurons, synaptic transmission, and ion channels.